Gaylor conspiracy theory: Criticism and rebuttal

 Swift has positioned herself as an ally of the LGBTQ community.
 In a 2019 Vogue interview following her "You Need to Calm Down" music video, she said "rights are being stripped from basically everyone who isn't a straight white cisgender male, I didn't realize until recently that I could advocate for a community that I'm not a part of."

-Majority of Swifties describe Gaylors as being malicious and disrespectful to Swift.
-Journalists likewise dismiss it as an invasive and baseless conspiracy theory, a consequence of some fans' parasocial interest in her.
+Some Swifties believe Gaylor is malicious and disrespectful to Swift.
+Journalists likewise dismiss it as an invasive and baseless conspiracy theory, a consequence of some fans' parasocial interest in the singer.
 In the album prologue to 1989 (Taylor's Version), Swift stated that her female friendships have been sexualized in tabloid media coverage in the same way her male acquaintances have been.

 A January 2024 opinion article by writer Anna Marks, published in The New York Times, speculated that Swift is a closeted queer person based on Marks' perceptions of Swift's lyrics and aesthetics, drawing criticism from Swifties and other readers.
 Subsequently, CNN Business reported that Swift's personnel found the article "invasive, untrue and inappropriate".
 American country singer and queer activist Chely Wright commented that "seeing a public person's sexuality being discussed is upsetting."

-In August 2025, Swift announced engagement to the American football player Travis Kelce, who had proposed to her after dating her since 2023.
-Gaylors "mourned" the news and had a "melt down" according to reporters, and the Gaylor subreddit went private to avoid trolling from outsiders.
-Rolling Stone reported that, before going private, some subreddit members claimed Kelce is a beard and that Swift's engagement dress looks like a prison uniform, while others questioned if their beliefs were always false.
-Some members also claimed to have suffered severe mental distress over the news, including a panic attack.
-Some fans declared that the relationship is "staged for public consumption", while others acknowledged Swift as a bisexual woman.
+In August 2025, Swift announced her engagement to the American football player Travis Kelce, who had proposed to her after dating her since 2023.
+Gaylors "mourned" the news and "melt down" according to reporters, and the Gaylor subreddit went private to avoid trolling from outsiders.
+Rolling Stone reported that, before going private, some subreddit members claimed Kelce is a beard and that Swift's engagement dress looked like a prison uniform, while others questioned if their beliefs were always false.
+Some members claimed to have suffered severe mental distress over the news, including panic attacks.
+Some declared the relationship is "staged for public consumption", while others acknowledged Swift as a bisexual woman.
 The LGBTQ magazine Out stated that Gaylors "will find any way to push their agenda" even after the engagement.